 Both artemether and lumefantrine are metabolized by CYP3A4.
 ARTs, such as protease inhibitors and non-nucleoside reverse transcriptase inhibitors, are known to have variable patterns of inhibition, induction or competition for CYP3A4.
-Artemether and Lumefantrine Tablets should be used cautiously in patients on ARTs since decreased artemether, DHA, and/or lumefantrine concentrations may result in a decrease of antimalarial efficacy of Artemether and Lumefantrine Tablets, and increased lumefantrine concentrations may cause QT prolongation.
+It should be used cautiously in patients on ARTs since decreased artemether, DHA, and/or lumefantrine concentrations may result in a decrease of antimalarial efficacy of it, and increased lumefantrine concentrations may cause QT prolongation (see Section 4.4).